graemedakers/data-jar/USER_MANUAL.md

 Need a plan for the whole weekend?
 1. Click **"Weekend Plan"** (Calendar icon).
-2. The AI will generate a curated list of 5 activities tailored to your location and the current weather/season.
+2. The planner will generate a curated list of 5 activities tailored to your location and the current weather/season.
 3. Add any interesting ideas directly to your jar with one click.

 ---

+## 9. Date Night Planner

+Want a complete evening plan without the hassle?
+The **Date Night Planner** uses smart technology to curate a cohesive itinerary for you.

+### 1. Plan Date Night
+1. Click the **"Plan Date Night"** button on the dashboard.
+2. The planner generates a timeline including **Drinks**, **Dinner**, and an **Event/Activity**.
+3. All venues are chosen to be within walking distance of each other for a smooth evening.

+### 2. Customize the Plan
+- **Regenerate:** Don't like a specific venue (e.g., the bar is too loud)?
+Click the **Refresh** icon on that item card.
+The planner will find a better alternative nearby without changing the rest of your plan.
+- **Edit Details:** Need to fix a booking link or update an address?
+Click the **Pencil** icon to manually edit any part of the itinerary item.

+### 3. Take Action
+- **View Map:** Click to see your entire walking route on Google Maps.
+- **Add to Jar:** Save this perfect plan for a future lucky spin.
+- **Go Tonight:** Lock it in instantly!

+---

-## 9. Managing History
+## 10. Managing History

 ### Past Dates
 Scroll down on the dashboard to see **Past Dates**.